2007 in LGBT Rights

 The Military penal law No. 19 2007 prohibits its men from engaging Homosexual acts.

-Conversion therapy becomes banned.
+• Conversion therapy becomes sexual orientation only.

-Same-sex adoption becomes legal.
+• Same-sex adoption becomes legal.

 State statute allows married and unmarried persons to adopt per §9-301, and a lower court ruled in MA, 2007 ME 123 (2007) that the law is not exclusionary of same-sex partners.
 Similarly, second-parent adoption isn't expressly permitted in statute, but case law has been tolerant in lower court rulings.